 - Increased risk of diabetes

 The UT Dentistry Sleep Disorders Center screens for sleep-related breathing disorders with easy, painless at home screening.
-There are multiple ways to imporve one's quality of sleep, including CPAP (Continuous Positive Airway Pressure) devices featuring a mask and a machine.
+There are multiple ways to improve one's quality of sleep, including CPAP (Continuous Positive Airway Pressure) devices featuring a mask and a machine.
 For alternatives to a CPAP, our experts offer a customized oral appliance to be worn inside the mouth at night.

 For additional information on sleep apnea, visit sleepeducation.org.